 - Blow-out time

-This measures the fatigue resistance of rubber.
+This machine measures the fatigue resistance of rubber.
 Rubber rings are mounted vertically on pulleys which are free to rotate.
 Each specimen is expanded repeatedly at various strains at 300 cycles per minute to failure.